thatapicompany/overture-maps-world-places-demo/README.md

    - Use the navigation controls in the top-right corner
    - The map remembers your last viewport position

 3. **Categories**:
    - Select one or more categories to filter places
-   - Categories are loaded based on the current map center
+   - Categories are loaded and refreshed based on the current map center and radius
    - Multi-select is supported

 4. **Brands**:
    - Select a brand to filter places
-   - Brands automatically update based on the current country and selected categories
+   - Brands automatically update based on the current map location and selected categories
    - Single select only

+5. **Radius & Limit**:
+   - Adjust the search radius (in meters) and result limit (up to 25,000) using the number inputs in the top bar
+   - The radius circle is always visible on the map

+6. **Auto-Search**:
+   - Use the "Auto-Search when moving map" checkbox to enable or disable automatic place search after moving the map

-5. **Searching Places**:
+7. **Searching Places**:
-   - Click "Show places here" to search for places at the current map center
+   - Click "Show places here" to search for places at the current map center, or let auto-search do it for you
    - Places will appear as blue markers on the map
    - The count of found places is displayed

-6. **Viewing Place Details**:
+8. **Viewing Place Details**:
    - Click on any place marker to view details
    - A popup will show the place name and JSON properties
    - Click "Clear results" to remove all places from the map